dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 * followed by a "switch block", which is zero or more "cases" *surrounded by a pair of braces* (hence the name "switch block")

 *Syntactically*, a (non-default) *switch case*:
-* starts with the "case" keyword
+* starts with one or more pairs of "switch label" and colon
-* followed by one or more comma-separated "case values" (before Java 14 it could only be one such expression)
+  * where each "switch label" starts with the "case" keyword, which is followed by a non-empty comma-separated list of "case values"
-* followed by a colon
+  * note that before Java 14 there could be only one "case value" per "switch label"
 * followed by a branch, which is zero or more statements
 * the last statement should be a "break statement", or else execution "falls through" to the remaining cases, which can be unexpected